The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

-Since all classical physical reasoning starts from the idea of continuous change, the acceptance of the dogma of discontinuous jumps leads on shaky grounds with the obvious danger that rationality is replaced what E.T.
-Jaynes called ``medieval necromancy''~\cite{Jaynes1980}.
-The narrative of the ``instantaneous quantum jump'' barely explains anything but prevents us from considering even the possibility in principle, of a rational reconstruction of quantum mechanics.
-Even worse, the dogma that quantum jumps are instantaneous, has apparently been falsified experimentally~\cite{NoJumps}.
-The above reasoning uncovers an oddity related to the often repeated myth that classical mechanics would necessarily presume point particles: the mathematical point-mass is among the most discontinous ideas to be found in physics, hence in maximal contradiction to a central claim of classical thought, namely that nature does not jump ({\it natura non facit saltus}).
+There is an oddity related to the often repeated claim that classical mechanics would necessarily presume point particles: the mathematical point-mass is among the most discontinuous ideas to be found in physics, hence in maximal contradiction with a central claim of classical thought, namely that nature does not jump ({\it natura non facit saltus}).
 Therefore a fully self-consistent {\it classical} ontology would have to abandon the gospel of the point particle and to consider a smooth (differentiable) distribution of matter.
-This accepted, the above reasoning shows that one can rationalize the action constant by applying the idea of continuity to the notion of a classical ``particle'': It is little more than a mathematical expression of a smoothly localized ``something'' that is able to move at variable velocity.
+This accepted, the above reasoning shows that one can rationalize the action constant by applying the idea of continuity to the notion of a classical ``particle'': It is little more than a mathematical expression of a smoothly localized substance moving with variable velocity.